Myles65/workulator/README.md

 # workulator

-Workulator is an application that specializes in providing time needed to work to reach your finacial goal.
+Workulator is an application that specializes in providing time needed to work to reach your financial goal.